RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 remain documented residual inputs rather than fragile apparent pins.
 Dockerfile base-image tags and Linux package-repository snapshots are also outside the current reproducibility scope.

-## 6. Excluded Cluster: Rust/WASM (out of scope)
+## 6. Excluded Cluster: WasmEdge (out of scope); recovered Rust example

-The Rust/WASM cluster (`wasmedge-mysql-nginx`, `wasmedge-kafka-mysql`, and — while technically native Rust, not WASM — `react-rust-postgres`'s backend) was attempted and excluded after hitting two independent, concrete blockers, tested directly rather than
-assumed:
+The two WasmEdge examples (`wasmedge-mysql-nginx` and `wasmedge-kafka-mysql`) remain excluded because the host cannot run their required runtime. `react-rust-postgres` is native Rust rather than WasmEdge and was recovered as a validated buildable result.

 1. **The WASM examples cannot be run in this environment at all.** `wasmedge-mysql-nginx`'s production image is `FROM scratch` + a `.wasm` binary, requiring the